BackwoodsBoomtree/rslurm_test/README.md

 rslurm works like the parallel package.
 You pass to a function a list or data frame of parameters, and the slurm_apply function will assign each call (row in your df) to a core... where you specify how many nodes you want and cores per node.

-The package creates and submits the sbatch files for you.
+The package creates and submits the sbatch files for you and removes them after the run.
 Super easy.

 Tutorial:      https://cran.r-project.org/web/packages/rslurm/vignettes/rslurm.html